Modglmtemp/Modglm/readme.md

 1    0-1.86    0.858        1        0
 ```

-`int.range` refers to the range of hte interaction effects observed in the data.
+`int.range` refers to the range of interaction effects observed in the data.
 Here, the interaction effect ranged from 0 to 1.86 across observations.
 The `prop.sig` value indicates the proportion of values which were significant in the sample (i.e. 85.8% of interactions were significant). `prop.pos` and `prop.neg` indicate the proportion of interactions in the sample which were of positive or negative sign, respectively.
 Given all lower-order terms and the product term was positive here, 100% of the interactions were positive.
-However, we note that when the product term is negative, and/or in the case of logistic models, it is possible that some proportion of interaction effects may be positive or negative.
+However, we note that when the product term is negative, and/or in the case of logistic models where the nature of the logit function may change the interaction effect, it is possible that interaction effects may be either positive or negative in sign in the same sample.
 Substantively, we can state here that the marginal effect of sensation seeking on the count of past year alcohol use was stronger among males than females across the entirety of the sample, and was statistically different from zero for approximately 85% of the sample.
-These figures speak to the robustness of this effect given the observed data.
+These figures speak to the robustness of the positive interaction effect we have observed on average and at the hypothetical mean of all predictors.

 `model.summary` is strictly a reproduction of a results summary table provided by the model (i.e. `summary(pois)`).